 This article on the 4 month old sleep regression, and this 4 month sleep regression checklist, will give you the background info you need as well as tips to help you cope with this particular sleep regression.

 Your 4 Month Old or 6 Month Old Baby’s Sleep: Growth Spurts

 There’s a growth spurt around 4 months old, and then another at the 6 month mark.
-While some families may not notice these growth spurts at all, others will notice the telltale signs of a growth spurt at these ages – that is, a baby who seems extra hungry and extra sleepy.
+While some families may not notice these growth spurts at all, others will!
+You may notice the telltale signs of a growth spurt at these ages!
+Look for a baby who seems extra hungry and extra sleepy.

 This article about how baby growth spurts affect sleep is a helpful resource to get you through all your baby’s growth spurts.

 Your 4 Month Old, 5 Month Old, or 6 Month Old Baby’s Sleep: Naps and Bedtime Help

-Naps may still be erratic and on the short side for your 4 month old baby – and that may still be true when your baby is 5 months old.
+Naps may still be erratic and on the short side for your 4 month old baby.
+This may still be true when your baby is 5 months old.
 By 6 months old, however, your baby may start to consolidate sleep periods and a sleep schedule might emerge.
 You will likely see distinct naps emerge too.
 You can also start working towards a more clock-based schedule for your 6 month old baby.

 This printable baby and toddler nap chart is a great resource!
 This will help you determine the number of naps (and the ideal nap lengths) for your baby.